xiaoyaoyang/xiaoyaoyang.github.io/_posts/2016-04-02-hypothesis-test-sample-size.md

 header-img: "img/post-bg-05.jpg"
 ---

-These is all start from the moment when I saw the post: <http://datapirates.blogspot.de/2016/03/why-ab-testing-sucks.html>.
+These are all start from the moment when I saw the post: <http://datapirates.blogspot.de/2016/03/why-ab-testing-sucks.html>.
 It claims A/B test, which is exactly two sample t test, is useless.
 Below is simulation running with R.

 ## Lets do some experiments!